 - You Gotta Have Blue Hair: Her hair is raspberry-hued, which stands out because even the other native Japanese who visit her have realistic hair colors.

-Voiced by: Sayaka Ohara (JP), Sandra Krasa (EN)An accomplished and seasoned, but arrogant and perfectionist performer of Kaleido Stage.
+The daughter of Laura and Kevin Hamilton, Layla is accomplished and seasoned, but arrogant and perfectionist performer of Kaleido Stage.
 At first rivals with Sora, Layla becomes friends with her.
-Layla has a strained relationship with her father, who attempts to force her to become an actress and is frequently trying to push her into doing so.
-However, Layla joined the Kaleido Stage due to her fondness for the Stage, as her mother has gone there during her youth.
+Layla has a strained relationship with Kevin, who attempts to force her to become an actress and is frequently trying to push her into doing so.
+However, Layla joined the Kaleido Stage due to her fondness for the Stage, as Laura has gone there during her youth.

-- Broken Bird: The death of her mother and her emotional distance from her good-hearted yet workaholic dad have left deep scars in her heart.
+- Broken Bird: The death of Laura and her emotional distance from Kevin, her good-hearted yet workaholic father have left deep scars in her heart.

-- Brutal Honesty: She never EVER sugarcoats her words and actions.
+- Brutal Honesty: She is always blunt with her words and actions.

-- Jerk with a Heart of Gold: She seems at first to be an arrogant, ultra-perfectionist bitch who loves treating newbies badly at the beginning, but soon we see that she's as hard (if not more) on herself as she is with others and that she loves the Kaleido Stage as much as Sora does.
+- Jerk with a Heart of Gold: She seems at first to be an arrogant, ultra-perfectionist who won't let newbies catch a break, but soon we see that she's as hard (if not more) on herself as she is with others and that she loves the Kaleido Stage as much as Sora does.

 - The Lancer: She becomes Sora's best ally during the first season.